scaleway/scaleway-csi/README.md

 *Scaleway Block Storage API* and vice versa.

 In the future, all Block Volumes and Snapshots will be managed by the *Scaleway Block Storage API*.

-In order to use newer versions of the CSI (v0.3+), it is needed to migrate Block Volumes and Snapshots from the *Instance API* to the *Scaleway Block Storage API* (currently not possible).
+In order to use newer versions of the CSI (v0.3+), it is needed to migrate Block Volumes and Snapshots from the *Instance API* to the *Scaleway Block Storage API* using the [sbs-migration](./cmd/sbs-migration/) tool.

-A tool will be made available later to facilitate upgrades from older CSI releases to v0.3+.
+Your volumes will automatically be migrated if you use the Helm Chart.

 | Scaleway CSI Driver \ Scaleway Storage API compatibility | Instance API | Scaleway Block Storage API |
 | -------------------------------------------------------- | ------------ | -------------------------- |